 Q:There is a vaccination against hepatitis C.

-A:There is currently no vaccine that can prevent hepatitis C.
+A:There is not currently a vaccine available for Hepatitis C.

 Q:How many Americans are living with chronic hepatitis C?

 A:The Centers for Disease Control (CDC) estimates between 2.4 million and 3.9 million people are living with chronic Hepatitis C infection.
 An estimated 30,500 acute hepatitis C cases occurred in 2014.

 HCV can become chronic in 75% to 85% of cases.

 Q:Annually, hepatitis C kills more people than HIV.
 True or false?

 Hepatitis C infection kills more people annually than HIV/AIDS.
 The reason is that HCV often does not have any symptoms until the disease progresses to the point where treatment can no longer help.